terrysahaidak/react-native-gallery-toolkit/website/docs/scalable-image.md

 ### `canvasDimensions`

-, usually it will be the window dimensions.
+The size of the canvas image should be rendered in.
+Usually, it will be the window dimensions.

 type | default | required
 ------ | ------ | ------